Implementation

 Initialize

-To begin Issuer app should initialize MeaPushProvisioning instance.
+To begin, your issuer app should initialize the MeaPushProvisioning instance.

 if (!MeaPushProvisioning.isInitialized()) {